lem-project/lem/README.md

 1. install lem by roswell
 $ ros install cxxxr/lem

-2. add the code below in ~/.profile file for addind the PATH export PATH=$PATH:~/.roswell/bin
+2. add the code below in "~/.bashrc" for adding the PATH export PATH=$PATH:~/.roswell/bin

 3. enable the new settings
-$ source ~/.profile
+$ source ~/.bashrc
 ```
 Then you can start using lem!